plutov/packagemain/16-wails-desktop-app/README.md

 ## Backend

-Let's develop a backend part first, to get CPU Usage and send it to the frontend using binding or events.
+Let's develop a backend part first, to get CPU Usage and send it to the frontend using `bind` method.

 I will create a new package and define a type which I'll expose (bind) to the frontend.